matn7/CS-Notes/src/main/java/deployment/GCP.md

     - Set "core/project" or "project" to replace "--project".
     - Set "compute/region" to replace "--region".
     - Set "compute/zone" to replace "--zone".
-- Set with - `gcloud config set <property> <value>`
+- Set with: `gcloud config set PROPERTY VALUE`
-- Check with - `gcloud config get-value <property>`
+- Check with: `gcloud config get-value PROPERTY`
-- Clear with - `gcloud config unset <property>`
+- Clear with: `gcloud config unset PROPERTY`

 **Configurations**

 - Can maintain groups of settings and switch between them.
 - Most useful when using multiple projects.
-- Interactive workflow to set common properties in a config with - `gcloud init`.
+- An interactive workflow to set common properties in a config with: `gcloud init`.
-- List all properties in a configuration with - `gcloud config list`.
+- List all properties in a configuration with: `gcloud config list`.
-- List all configurations with - `gcloud config configurations list`:
+- List all configurations with: `gcloud config configurations list`:
-    - IS_ACTIVE columns shows which one is currently being used.
+    - **IS_ACTIVE** columns shows which one is currently being used.
     - Other columns list account, project, region, zone and the name of the config.
-- Make new config with - `gcloud config configurations create ITS_NAME`.
+- Make a new config with: `gcloud config configurations create ITS_NAME`.
-- Start using config with - `gcloud config configurations activate ITS_NAME`:
+- Start using config with: `gcloud config configurations activate ITS_NAME`:
-    - Or use for just one command with `--configuration=ITS_NAME`.
+    - Or use for just one command with: `--configuration=ITS_NAME`.

 **Configurations Analogy**